Letter from the Chair

 For graduate students we offer strong and deep expertise in medieval, modern European, U.S., and Latin American history.
 Graduate students work closely with faculty who are doing cutting-edge research.
 During recent years our departmental faculty have won a remarkable array of prizes and grants, including Guggenheim and National Endowment for the Humanities grants and visiting fellowships at All Souls College in Oxford.
 The range of institutions in Washington that enhance our graduate programs is stunning: the Library of Congress, the Folger Shakespeare Library and Dumbarton Oaks, and the National Archives are just the more obvious examples, and most of our students find ways to do some work at these institutions.
 We also offer our students access to courses and areas of expertise not available at CUA through the Consortium of Washington Universities.

-One thing that makes our department distinctive is our remarkable concentration of expertise in the later-medieval and early-modern periods of European and Atlantic history, and in the history of religion broadly defined.
-Accordingly, in the academic year 2001–2002 we began offering a new area of concentration in the religious history of the later-medieval and early-modern world for the M.A. degree.
+One thing that makes our department distinctive is our remarkable concentration of expertise in the later-medieval and early-modern periods of European, Atlantic, and Middle Eastern history, and in the history of religion broadly defined.

 In short, we have much to offer.
 I look forward to hearing from you if you have any questions about us or want to arrange a visit.